 You must not act to avoid care costs, as your local authority may consider this ‘deliberate deprivation’ and make you pay them anyway.
 Many commonly-used methods like giving away a home may put you at risk of a local authority challenge.
 Payment plans or deferred fees may help with cash flow, but ultimately, you will still be paying the fees.

 Trusts can prevent your property from being used to pay for care home fees, provided they are set up for correct reasons and are not deliberate deprivation.
 We offer Family Protection Trusts and Property Protection Trusts at Severn Estate Planning.

 Talk to us today if you need advice about protecting your property from care home fees.

 In 2017, people in the West Midlands spent on average £573 a week on care home fees, rising to £837 a week if they needed nursing care.
 The cost varies across the country and is inevitably higher in London and the South East.
 The average for the first year is approximately £31,000, or £44,000 with nursing care, so it is understandable that most people worry about paying for care.
 The overall cost can easily reach six figures.

 Do I have to pay for my care home fees?

-Whether you need to pay for your care home fees largely depends on your income, capital, and owning your own home.
+Whether you need to pay for your care home fees largely depends on your income and capital (and this includes your home).

 You can request a free care needs assessment from your local authority to find out if you’re entitled to funding support.
 This includes a financial assessment called a means test.
 It measures your eligible income and capital – including savings and property.
 This means test determines how much the council must contribute, and what you must pay yourself.